empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 #### Program description

 The R factor program performs the comparison of calculated and experimental IV curves.
 The agreement is quantified in terms of the R(eliability) factor.
-It offers the choice between four different R factors that can be used for the search: $R_1$, $R_2$ , $R_P$ , and $R_B$ .
+It offers the choice between four different R factors that can be used for the search: $`R_1`$, $`R_2`$ , $`R_P`$ , and $`R_B`$ .
 The output R factor value is the optimum achieved by shifting the energy axes of experimental and theoretical I–V curves with respect to each other.
-This shift acts as a correction for any non–optimum value of the optical potential, $V_{0r}$, in the LEED calculations, which need therefore not be optimized by the search program.
+This shift acts as a correction for any non–optimum value of the optical potential, $`V_{0r}`$, in the LEED calculations, which need therefore not be optimized by the search program.
 In this way, one dimension is eliminated from the search parameter space on which the search program operates, hence reducing the number of LEED calculations to be performed.
 The assignment of experimental and theoretical I–V curves (or average of curves) for comparison, and of the relative weight that a particular I–V curve has in the overall R factor, is performed by the user prior to the search.

 #### Syntax